jasonalshamary/hungryadmin/content/pages/consulting.rst

 If you need remote consulting (primarily focusing on SaltStack) I'm available to work with your team.
-Feel free to email me: forrest.alvarez@gmail.com
+Feel free to email me: forrest.alvarez@gmail.com Please do not contact me if you are a recruiter.